At Skegness Grammar School we believe that a strong partnership with parents is extremely important.

 - Take an interest in the work of their son/daughter and encourage them to always do their best

-- Monitor their son/daughter’s Show My Homework profile and make sure they complete it
+- Monitor their son/daughter’s homework and make sure they complete it

 - Make sure their son/daughter attends school on time every day and inform the school as soon as possible if they are absent